finbourne/workflow-sdk-java/sdk/docs/EventHandlersApi.md

     oauth2.setAccessToken("YOUR ACCESS TOKEN");

     EventHandlersApi apiInstance = new EventHandlersApi(defaultClient);
-    String scope = "scope_example"; // String | The scope that identifies a Task Definition String code = "code_example"; // String | The code that identifies a Task Definition UpdateEventHandlerRequest updateEventHandlerRequest = new UpdateEventHandlerRequest(); // UpdateEventHandlerRequest | The data to update a Task Definition try {
+    String scope = "scope_example"; // String | The scope that identifies an Event Handler String code = "code_example"; // String | The code that identifies an Event Handler UpdateEventHandlerRequest updateEventHandlerRequest = new UpdateEventHandlerRequest(); // UpdateEventHandlerRequest | The data to update an Event Handler try {
       EventHandler result = apiInstance.updateEventHandler(scope, code, updateEventHandlerRequest)
             .execute();